Alireza-shm/Constory/README.md

 </p>
 - Weights of extracted topics based on the appearing in the number of tweets posted in each year

-- Topic Weights = "Number of topics assigned to each tweet" / "Each year tweets contain that topic"
+- Topic Weights = Number of topics assigned to each tweet / Each year tweets contain that topic